pestphp/docs/setup-and-teardown.md

 <a name="setup-and-teardown"></a>
 ## Setup and Teardown

-Here you can find a list available setup/teardown functions.
+Here you can find a list of available setup/teardown functions.

 ### `beforeEach()`